butla/mountepy/README.md

   1. Validate if services defined in VCAP_SERVICES are in application's manifest.
 1. Add example of calling services through client generated with [Bravado](https://github.com/Yelp/bravado)
 1. Remove MANIFEST.in like they did in PyScaffold.
+1. Requirements in setup.py should be extracted automatically from requirements.txt.
 1. Make Python 2.7 compatible... maybe.
 1. Check if cycling port_for.is_available() is as good as _wait_for_endpoint.
 If not, add that to port_for.
 1. Add to PyPI.